project-copacetic/copacetic/website/docs/faq.md

 - use `--ignore-errors` flag or [filter the applicable vulnerability in the scanner](troubleshooting.md#filtering-vulnerabilities).

 - update all packages without any scanner reports.
-This can be done by not providing a scanner report to copa, and copa will update all packages to the latest version available in the package repositories.
+This can be done by not providing a scanner report to Copa, and Copa will update all packages to the latest version available in the package repositories.

 ## Can I use Dependabot with Copa patched images?
 Yes, see [best practices](best-practices.md#dependabot) to learn more about using Dependabot with Copa patched images.